 Champions League round of 16 draw: When is it?
 Can Premier League sides face each other?

-The draw for the Champions League round of 16 takes place in December, with four Premier League teams hoping to be involved.
+The draw for the Champions League round of 16 takes place in December, with Liverpool and Chelsea hoping to join Manchester City and Tottenham in the hat.

 When is the draw?